School Information and Requirements

 Applicants must clearly indicate the specific M.F.A. program to which they are applying.

 All materials must be submitted by January 15 of the application year.
-(Note: the deadline for Painting M.F.A. applicants is February 15.)
-Only complete applications will be reviewed by the Faculty Review Committee.
+(Note: the deadline for Painting M.F.A. applicants is February 15. *Date is subject to change) Only complete applications will be reviewed by the Faculty Review Committee.
 The intended area of study must be clearly stated, as application materials and portfolios are reviewed solely by the faculty of the designated program.

 M.F.A. students are required to enroll in four consecutive semesters and are encouraged to continue research in the summer between academic years.
 Only fall admits are accepted.